Faculty – Class Teachers

 Tami was born and raised in the small Northern California coastal village of Point Reyes Station.
 As a young adult she was employed as a nanny in Hawaii where she discovered Waldorf education.
 This discovery lead her to pursue a study in anthroposophy on the islands and ultimately to return to California to enroll in the Bay Area Waldorf Teacher Training.
 Tami graduated in 2002 and started her family in West Marin.
 Over the course of her teaching career, Tami has taught as an assistant and lead teacher in a home preschool using Waldorf principles, was an assistant at Marin Waldorf School for four years and eventually created and opened her own home-based preschool inspired by Waldorf education once her two sons were born.
 In January 2015 Tami moved to the Houston area with her husband and three children.
 Tami taught as a Lead Kindergarten Teacher at Bayou Village School in Houston for two years.
 Tami is an active runner, enjoys crafts and creative work and is devoted to her family.

-Hayley Kay Haynes Eigth Grade Teacher
+Hayley Kay Haynes Eighth Grade Teacher

 Hayley joined Great Oak School in the Spring of 2014 as a child shadow in the 1st and 2nd grade classes.
 Since then she has worked 2 years as an early childhood assistant and approximately 2 years as an assistant for 1st through 6th grade.
 She has led a 1st grade play and a 6 grade play.
 She has also taught movement, handwork, and substituted in every grade level throughout the years.
 Hayley has a Bachelors of Arts in Child and Adolescent Psychology and a Master’s of Education and Waldorf Certification from Antioch University.
-Hayley enjoys drawing, hand work, obstacle course training, theater, and working with children.Faculty – Speciality Teachers
+Hayley enjoys drawing, hand work, obstacle course training, theater, and working with children.Faculty – Specialty Teachers

-Becky Sykes Gardening and Handwork Teacher
+Becky Sykes Gardening & Handwork Teacher

 Becky Sykes received her Bachelor of Arts degree as a theater major with an emphasis in costume design from Gustavus Adolphus College in Minnesota and her Waldorf teacher certification from Antioch University New England.
 She is currently working on a capstone project that will complete her Master’s in Education from Antioch University New England.
 Becky was introduced to handwork at age six and has continued to learn and develop new skills ever since.
 Her handwork repertoire includes many styles of embroidery, quilting, clothing and costume design and construction, knitting, crochet, spinning, leatherwork, natural dying, and basket making.
 At age two Becky started her first garden alongside her dad in Wisconsin.
 Becky has been gardening and living in Houston for a little over 20 years.
 She is particularly interested in cultivated and foraged edible plants with a growing interest in dye and medicinal plants.
 Prior to joining the Great Oak Family Becky worked as a freelance costume designer and for Urban Harvest as a garden instructor and community gardens coordinator before pausing to start a family.
 Her two children brought her to Great Oak in 2014 when she started volunteering in the gardens.
 Becky joined the faculty in 2017 as the handwork teacher.
 Formal garden classes were added to her schedule in 2019.
 In her free time Becky enjoys puttering around in her own garden, sewing the odd costume for one of her children and taking spontaneous road trips with her husband.